 Is The Audience Agency allowed to process data under GDPR?

-The particular legitimising conditions for processing of data in Audience Finder will not alter under GDPR – to provide the Audience Finder services that are based on ticketing data, The Audience Agency acts as a data processor on behalf of participating organisations.
-The conditions for processing data in Audience Finder are the legitimate interests of the data controlling organisations.
-The data outputs are all fully anonymised, and no personal information is used for direct contact with any individual or household.
-All the details setting the position out are contained in our Data Use and Confidentiality Agreements that are in place with Audience Finder participating organisations to make sure that these particulars are fully compliant with the new requirements under GDPR.
+The particular legitimising conditions for processing of data in Audience Answers will not alter under GDPR – to provide the data analysis services that are based on ticketing data, The Audience Agency acts as a data processor on behalf of participating organisations.
+The conditions for processing data in Audience Answers are the legitimate interests of the data controlling organisations.
+The data outputs are all fully anonymised before being processed, and no personal information is used for direct contact with any individual or household.
+All the details setting the position out are contained in our Data Use and Confidentiality Agreements that are in place with Audience Answers participating organisations to make sure that these particulars are fully compliant with the new requirements under GDPR.

 The customer details are only extracted relating to bookers that are associated with a booking of a performance.
 Once the data is transferred to our staging warehouse via secure HTTPS, it is re-formatted and standardised.
 During this process the customer details are assigned a unique household reference number for reporting.
 Their address details are not displayed or used in any of the reporting (we use the household reference number from this point onwards) and their details are never shared with other parties.
 All of our data is securely stored and encrypted so that only we can unencrypt it.